Randy Lew: Career

 Lew transitioned to poker in college.
 He was not successful at first making multiple deposits.
-Slowly he learned what works and what did not.
+Slowly he learned what worked and what did not.
 He added more tables as times progressed and was playing up to 24 tables at the same time earning him SuperNova Elite four times.

 Lew has been described as a hardworking grinder who rarely plays above $5/$10.
 Unlike most players who move up after beating certain stakes, Lew chose to add more tables.
 He has amassed over $2,600,000 playing low to mid-stakes.
 On May 4, 2012, while playing in Vancouver, Canada Lew set a Guinness World Record for the 'Most hands of online poker played in 8 hours' playing 14,548 hands and ending with a profit of $20.72.

 It was falsely reported that he set this record at the 2012 PCA.

 As of 2018, his total live tournament winnings exceed $1,400,000.

-Randy Lew is currently one of the most popular poker players streaming his sessions on Twitch.